CONTENT WARNING: Contains discussion on sexual violence, sexual assault, infant mortality and cruelty to animals.

 Angel, on the other hand, snaps out of his romantic dream and is suddenly thrust into a world only too real for him.

-His dalliance was just ‘boys being boys’ – I am loathe to use the word but it’s that patriarchal excuse for so much masculine misbehaviour.
+His dalliance was just ‘boys being boys’ – I am loathe to use those words but it’s that patriarchal excuse for so much masculine misbehaviour.

 Her rape, however, is an unforgivable taint upon the ‘virginal’ bride he supposed he was getting.
 His entire romantic vision is shattered by reality, by truth and – seeing as he is a romantic idiot in rationalist’s clothing – he does the only thing he can do as an idiot and a coward and runs away.